janekfleper/typst-fancy-units/docs/manual.typ

       ),
       default: "auto"
     ),
-    decimal-character: (
-      description: [
-        The symbol to separate the integer part from the decimal part.

-        This only affects the output.
-The input must always use the decimal point `"."` as separator.

-        By default the symbol kept in the `fancy-units-state` will be used, which in turn defaults to the appropriate symbol based on the document language (quote or footnote here?) according to #link("https://en.wikipedia.org/wiki/Decimal_separator#Conventions_worldwide")
-      ],
-      types: ("auto", "string", "content"),
-      default: "auto",
-    ),
     body: (
       description: [
         The actual number to be parsed and formatted.

-        The number must contain a value, the uncertainties and the exponent are optional.
+        The number must contain a value, while the uncertainties and the exponent are optional.
 The uncertainties can be either symmetric or asymmetric and absolute or relative to the value.

         #block[
           #h(1em)